Adeptus Health

-Adeptus Health Inc. was a health care provider based in Irving, Texas.
+Adeptus Health Inc. was an American health care provider based in Irving, Texas.
 Adeptus Health operates free-standing emergency rooms throughout Texas and Arizona.
 It is the parent company of the oldest and largest freestanding emergency-room network in the United States, First Choice Emergency Room.
 Adeptus Health became a public company in June 2014, filed for bankruptcy in June 2017, and was acquired by hedge fund Deerfield Management later in 2017.

 In 2016, Adeptus Health was included on Fortune's list of the "20 Best Workplaces in Health Care".

 History

 Adeptus Health was founded in 2002 with its first emergency room located in a Dallas suburb, Flower Mound, Texas.
 Thomas Hall is the president and chief executive officer (CEO) of Adeptus Health.
 Previously, Hall was the president and CEO of NovaMed.

 In June 2014, Adeptus Health launched its initial public offering on the New York Stock Exchange with 4.9 million shares at $22 per share under the ticker symbol NYSE:ADPT.
 Also in 2014, Adeptus created a joint venture with Dignity Health to open a hospital in Arizona.

 In 2015, the company announced a partnership with University of Colorado's UCHealth to develop emergency care facilities in Denver, Colorado Springs, and northern Colorado, including 12 existing First Choice emergency rooms along with two new ones.
 Adeptus also partnered with San Francisco-based Dignity Health to establish the Dignity Health Arizona General Hospital in Laveen, Arizona.

 In May 2016, Adeptus reached an agreement with Texas Health Resources in which it rebranded 27 First Choice Emergency Rooms, and all of the FCERs in Dallas–Fort Worth, under the Texas Health name.
 In August 2016, the company reached an agreement with the Mount Carmel Health System to build and operate emergency rooms in Ohio under the Mount Carmel brand.
 Adeptus reached an agreement with the Ochsner Health System to build and operate emergency rooms in Louisiana under the Ochsner name in September 2016.

 In April 2017, Adeptus Health filed for bankruptcy.
 In October 2017 it announced its financial restructuring, which included the delisting of its Class A shares.
 After bankruptcy in 2017, healthcare-focused hedge fund Deerfield Management acquired control.

 In December 2020, Adeptus filed for Chapter 7 bankruptcy.